karenhjw/meghna-hugo/exampleSite/content/english/blog/boiling-mind-project-copy-1.md

 date = 2022-01-05T15:00:00Z
 description = "This project is a collaboration with Heyan. " image = "/images/frisson.jpg"
-image_webp = ""
+image_webp = "/images/frisson.webp"
 title = "Frisson Waves Project "

 +++
 Frisson Waves project is a series of embodied concerts aiming to sharing frisson experience among the audience members.
 When live performances deeply resonate with us, our bodies respond with physiological reactions - we call this phenomenon "frisson".
 However, while some people have a strong frisson response, not all people perceive these moments of mind-body dualism naturally.
 This ongoing research project aims to understand, share and augment how we experience frisson at classical piano performances.

+The system we used in the frisson sharing concert is consisted of :

+1. A physiological sensing wristband that records and extracts EDA and HRV that can be used to detect when someone has frisson.
+2.

 _Frisson Waves project is under the Cybernetic Being project supported by JST Moonshot._

-#### Model Performance
+**Model Performance**

-#### See More Details in Related Publications
+**See More Details in Related Publications**

 _\[1\]_ He, Y., D. Zheng, G. Chernyshov, R. Thomsen, J. Han, D. Hynds, Y. S. Pai, K. Kunze, and K. Minamizawa.
 "Frisson Waves: Sharing Frisson to Create Collective Empathetic Experiences for Music Performances."
 In 2021 IEEE World Haptics Conference (WHC), pp. 591-591.
 IEEE, 2021.